 Is Brewed Cacao Good For You?

-brewed cacao is great for improving your mood, and helps you to lose weight.
-It contains all the right chemicals like tryptophan, serotonin, anandamide – all the right one to uplift your spirts and aid in weight loss.
+brewed cacao is great for improving your mood, and helps you lose weight.
+It contains all the right chemicals like tryptophan, serotonin, anandamide – all the right ones to uplift your spirits and aid in weight loss.

 What Does Brewed Cacao Taste Like?